-Analysis: In AY 2016-2017, the target was met, as 46 out of the 50 (92%) student projects sampled were judged competent or higher in their ability to use established methodologies of literary criticism.
-While the analysis of these results reflects that learning is occurring, the faculty determined they could further aid students in their use of established methodologies, we increased instruction in specific approaches to interpretation that have established currency in the discipline related to each course.
+Analysis: In AY 2017-18, the target was met, as 34 out of 37 (92%) student projects were judged competent or higher in their ability to use established methodologies of literary criticism.
+There was no change from the previous year, despite increased instruction in established methodologies.
+Action was taken to increase instruction in (a) specific approaches to interpretation that have established currency in the discipline, such as feminism or new historicism and (b) terminology and techniques of formal analysis at a complex level.
 This instruction took various forms, including increased readings, short reading response essays, and presentations on specific methodologies.

-In AY 2017-18, the target was met again, as 34 out of 37 (92%) student projects were judged competent or higher in their ability to analyze and interpret evidence from a variety of texts.
-There was no increase from the previous year, despite increased instruction in established methodologies.
+In AY 2018-19, the target was not met, as 58 out of 63 (92%) student projects were judged competent or higher in their ability to analyze and interpret evidence from a variety of texts.
+The AY 2018-2019 results showed no improvement over AY 2017-2018, despite increased instruction in established methodologies.
+However, substantially more assignments were assessed in AY 2018-209 (63) versus AY 2017-2018 (37).
+The reason for this lack of change is the greater number of assignments assessing SLO 3.1, combined with a new, higher target.
 Further action will be taken to increase instruction in (a) specific approaches to interpretation that have established currency in the discipline, such as feminism and new historicism and (b) terminology and techniques of formal analysis at a complex level.

-Decision: Consistent findings from both AY 2016-2017 and AY 2017-2018 provide evidence that the English major successfully fulfills SLO 3.1.
-The AY 2017-2018 results showed no improvement over AY 2016-2017, despite increased instruction in established methodologies.
-Analysis of these results in conjunction with our drive for continuous improvement demonstrates that further actions will be taken to sustain and advance students' ability to use established methodologies in the discipline.
-Our courses will be further refined to increase instruction in (a) specific approaches to interpretation that have established currency in the discipline, such as feminism and new historicism and (b) terminology and techniques of formal analysis at a complex level.
-Because of our improvement, we will be setting our new target at 95% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2018-2019.
+Decision: Based on the analysis of the AY 2018-2019 and in conjunction with faculty drive for continuous improvement, further actions will be taken to sustain and advance students' ability to use established methodologies in the discipline.
+In 2019-2010 courses will be further refined to increase instruction in (a) specific approaches to interpretation that have established currency in the discipline, such as feminism and new historicism and (b) terminology and techniques of formal analysis at a complex level.
+Because of the lack of improvement, faculty will keep the target at 95% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2019-2020.

 SLO 4.
 Engagement with social and literary history.
 Students in the English BA program will engage with social and literary history.
-While ideally we want students to have a sense of how social and literary history are reciprocal, this outcome may appear as engagement with either social history or literary history.
+While ideally, we want students to have a sense of how social and literary history are reciprocal, this outcome may appear as engagement with either social history or literary history.